MalikG15/psbt_analyzer/readme.md

 # Overview
-This project takes in a Partially Signed Bitcoin Transaction and analyzes it via the command line interface.
+This project takes in a Partially Signed Bitcoin Transaction (PSBT) and analyzes it via the command line interface.
 In addition, you can edit the PSBT by adding/removing inputs, adding/removing outputs, or changing the output amount.

 It will adjust the fee based on current fee rates from mempol.space and determine new change after edits (if possible).